Qumulo/docs/platforms/hpe-apollo-4200-gen9/node-leds.md

 ---
-title: "HPE Apollo 4200 Gen9 LED Guide"
+title: "Node LEDs"
-summary: "Outlines the LED behavior in the HPE Apollo 4200 Gen9 server."
+summary: "This section explains the LEDs of your HPE Apollo 4200 Gen9 node."
 permalink: platforms/hpe-apollo-4200-gen9/node-leds.html
 sidebar: platforms_sidebar
+keywords: LED, front panel, power fault, rear panel, diagnose, hardware health
 ---
-## In This Article

-Outlines the LED locations and status indicators for HPE Apollo 4200 Gen9 servers

--   Front panel LEDs and buttons
--   Power fault LEDs
--   Rear panel LEDs

-## Requirements

--   HPE Apollo 4200 Gen9 server

-For additional details on HPE Apollo 4200 servers, reference the  [HPE Apollo 4200 Gen9 Server Document List](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=c05058024).
+This section explains the LEDs of your HPE Apollo 4200 Gen9 node, including front panel LEDs and buttons, power fault LEDs, and rear panel LEDs.
+You can use these LEDs to diagnose hardware health issues.
+For more information, see [HPE Apollo 4200 Gen9 Server - Document List](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=c05058024).

-## Details

-HPE Apollo 4200 Gen9 servers include several LED indicators which can be used to diagnose health issues with the hardware.

-## HPE Apollo 4200 Gen9 Front Panel LEDs And Buttons
+## Front Panel LEDs and Buttons

+To locate the front panel LEDs, use the following diagram.

-The LEDs on the front panel of HPE Apollo 4200 Gen9 servers can be located using the diagram below:
+{% include image.html alt="Front panel LEDs on the HPE Apollo 4200 Gen9 node" file="hpe-front-leds.png" %}

-{% include image.html alt="" file="hpe-front-leds.png" %}

-### LED Codes

-**(1) Health LED**
+1. **Health LED**

--   Solid green: Normal
+   * 🟢 **Solid Green:** Normal
--   Flashing green (1 flash per second): iLO is rebooting
+   * 🟢 **Flashing Green:** (1 flash per second) IPMI (iLO) is rebooting
--   Flashing Amber: System degraded
+   * 🟠 **Flashing Amber:** System degraded
--   Flashing red (1 flash per second): System critical
+   * 🔴 **Flashing Red:** (1 flash per second) System critical

+   {% include note.html content="If the Health LED indicates a degraded or critical state, review the system integrated management log (IML) or use IPMI (iLO) to review the system health status." %}

+1. **NIC Status LED**

+   * 🟢 **Solid Green:** Link to network
+   * 🟢 **Flashing Green:** (1 flash per second) Network active
+   * **Off:** No network activity

+1. **Front Drive Health or Thermal LED**

+   * 🟢 **Solid Green:** Drives which the SAS expander supports are functional.
+This applies to all front drives and the rear drives connected to the front drive cage 2 backplane.
+   * 🟠 **Solid Amber:** Failure or predictive failure of one or more drives that the SAS expander supports.
+This applies to all front drives and to the rear drives connected to the front drive cage 2 backplane.
+   * 🟠 **Flashing Amber:** (1 flash per second) The temperature sensor in one or more front drives is about to reach the thermal threshold.
+You must immediately slide the front drive cages back into the chassis and keep them there until the LED turns green.

+     {% include note.html content="This LED behavior depends on the IPMI (iLO) 08-HD Max sensor reading." %}

+   * **Off:** No power present.

+1. **Power On or Standby Button and System Power LED**

+   * 🟢 **Solid Green:** System on
+   * 🟢 **Flashing Green:** (1 flash per second) Performing power-on sequence
+   * 🟠 **Solid Amber:** System in standby mode
+   * **Off:** No power present

+1. **UID Button and LED**

+   * 🔵 **Solid Blue:** Activated
+   * 🔵 **Flashing Blue:**

+     * 1 flash per second:  Remote management or firmware upgrade in progress
+     * 4 flashes per second: IPMI (iLO) manual reboot sequence initiated
+     * 8 flashes per second: IPMI (iLO) manual reboot sequence in progress

+   * **Off:** Deactivated

 {{site.data.alerts.note}}
-If the health LED indicates a degraded or critical state, review the system IML or use iLO to review the system health status.
+If the Front Drive Health or Thermal LED, or the Power On and Standby Button and System Power LED are off, one of the following conditions is possible:

+* Facility power off
+* Power cord detached
+* No power supplies installed
+* Power supply failure
+* Front I/O cable disconnected
 {{site.data.alerts.end}}

-**(2) NIC status LED**

--   Solid green: Link to network
--   Flashing green (1 flash per second): Network active
--   Off: No network activity

-**(3) Front drive health/thermal LED**

--   Solid green: Drives supported by the SAS expander are functional (applies to all front drives as well as to the rear drives connected to the front drive cage 2 backplane)
--   Solid amber: Failure or predictive failure of one or more drives supported by the SAS expander (applies to all front drives as well as to the rear drives connected to the front drive cage 2 backplane)
--   Flashing amber (1 flash per second): The temperature sensor in one or more front drives is about to reach the thermal threshold.
-Immediately slide the front drive cages back into the chassis and keep them there until the LED turns green.
-Note that this LED behavior depends on the iLO 08-HD Max sensor reading.
--   Off: No power present

-**(4) Power On/Standby button and system power LED**

--   Solid green: System on
--   Flashing green (1 flash per second): Performing power on sequence
--   Solid amber: System is in standby
--   Off: No power present

-**(5) UID button/LED**

--   Solid blue: Activated
--   Flashing blue:
-    -   1 flash per second = Remote management or firmware upgrade in progress
-    -   4 flashes per second = iLO manual reboot sequence initiated
-    -   8 flashes per second = iLO manual reboot sequence in progress
--   Off: Deactivated

-{{site.data.alerts.note}}
-If the Front drive health/thermal LED (3) or Power on/standby button and system power LED (4) are off, it could mean one of the following:
-{{site.data.alerts.end}}

--   Facility power is not present
--   Power cord is not attached
--   No power supplies are installed
--   Power supply failure has occurred
--   Front I/O cable is disconnected

 ### Power Fault LEDs